PlaidCloud/website/content/en/docs/tasks/administer-cluster/safely-drain-node.md

 to avoid calling to an external command, or to get finer control over the pod eviction process), you can also programmatically cause evictions using the eviction API.

-You should first be familiar with using [Kubernetes language clients](/docs/tasks/administer-cluster/access-cluster-api/#programmatic-access-to-the-api) to access the API.
+You should first be familiar with using [PlaidCloud language clients](/docs/tasks/administer-cluster/access-cluster-api/#programmatic-access-to-the-api) to access the API.

 The eviction subresource of a
 Pod can be thought of as a kind of policy-controlled DELETE operation on the Pod